 This beautiful coastal area is valued for its hiking, camping, and beachcombing opportunities.
 The most common rocks found here include various agates, jasper, and petrified wood.
 Additionally, you may discover seashells and sea glass.

-The South Oregon Coast is full of rock-collecting opportunities, too.
-You can find a wide variety of geological treasures, including agates, jaspers, petrified wood, fossils, serpentine, and even the occasional piece of jade.
-The rich geological history of the region makes it a prime destination for rockhounds.
+The South Oregon Coast is full of rocks and treasures to discover.
+You can find agates, jaspers, petrified wood, fossils, serpentine, and even pieces of jade.
+The area’s long geological history makes it a great place for rockhounds.

 Sixes River Rocks Sixes River